-The Bamboo Pavilion was built in Colombia, disassembled and shipped by boat to Florida, where it was rebuilt at McKee’s Botanical Garden.
-It contains 350 stems of lignified bamboo and the roof made of over 9,000 Sabal palm fronds.
+The magnificent Bamboo Pavilion was built in Colombia, disassembled and shipped by boat to Florida, where it was rebuilt at McKee Botanical Garden.
+It contains 350 stems of lignified bamboo.
+The roof alone made of over 9,000 Sabal palm fronds.
 Seminole Indian Chief Leroy Osceola supervised the attaching of the fronds process.
-There are many types of nature to admire in the botanical garden, including butterflies, dragonflies and birds, as well as many whimsical stone foot bridges crossing over to reflective ponds.
+There are many types of nature to admire in the botanical garden, including butterflies, dragonflies, and birds, as well as many whimsical stone footbridges crossing over to reflective ponds.

 Bamboo Trivia: There are over 1,000 species of bamboo, varying in height, color, size and texture.
 Buddha Belly, a popular bamboo, is known for the swollen nodules on its stems (culms).
 Bamboo is a type of grass and is harvested to make floors, fabric, and furniture.
 It either exhibits a “running” or ” clumping” growth habit.
 The running types quickly take over a space and move into nearby places as well.
 Clumping types send up new shoots next to the old ones.
 The giant bamboo is known for its edible shoots.

 Along the paths of McKee, you will see many gems like bromeliads, orchids, interesting sculptures, and palm trees.
 The Hall of Giants contains a single piece of mahogany carved into a tabletop that is 35′ long.
 It is beautiful!
 I personally think the landscaping was up to well up to par, but there could stand to be many more signs labeling the species.